 (Updated March 2020) I get emails all the time from other printmakers and artists asking about what kind of linoleum carving material I am using.
 Actually, it’s no secret.
 It just might be hard to tell from the pictures and videos I post.

 At the bottom of this blog is my YouTube video on the subject.
 In the description below the video on my YouTube channel, you’ll find links to common Canada and USA suppliers of the soft linoleum I describe here.
 If you are elsewhere in the world, the visuals and brand names in the video notes should help you find the products through Google.

 What I love about this material is that it is soft, but really dense.
+It holds an amazing line, washes up nicely without warping, and it was durable because it is so dense.
 That means my carving tools slip less while carving.
 If you’ve been using a traditional (hard) linoleum, it will take a bit of getting used to because the carving tools move quickly through the material.
 But, it holds an amazing line, washes up nicely, and it is pretty durable because it is so dense.